seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 53. The strange `scutil` command

 While wondering why the creation of the file `/etc/hostname` with the single line entry of `toadie` was not reflected in the prompt I saw in `Terminal.app`, I searched and found [this post](https://osxdaily.com/2026/07/05/fix-unknown-terminal-prompt-in-macos).
-My only previous experience with `scutil` had been in writing a script that selected a VPN on the basis of the URL that I needed to connect with (... *long story* :)
+My only previous experience with `scutil` had been in writing a script that selected a VPN on the basis of the URL that I needed to connect with (... [*full story here IYI*](#44-using-scutil-to-manage-vpn-connections) :)

 After reading `man scutil` in an effort to better understand the usage of `scutil`, I can honestly say that I may ***never*** have discovered how to set the "hostname" using this command.
 Apple's documentation is routinely absent or very poor, but `man scutil` sets new standards for crappy documentation!
 But enough of Apple-bashing... here's what I learned: